 The Medical Insurance Billing and Coding Program is a 720 clock hour/47.0 credit unit course of study, consisting of seven individual learning units, called modules.
 Students are required to complete all modules, starting with Module MEDINTRO and continuing in any sequence until all seven modules have been completed.
 After the MEDINTRO Introductory Module is completed, the remaining six modules stand alone as units of study.
 If students do not complete any portion of one of these modules, the entire module must be repeated.
 Upon successful completion all modules, students participate in an externship.
-This consists of 160 clock hours of hands-on experience working in an outside facility in the field of medical insurance billing and coding.
+This consists of 160 clock hours of hands-on experience working either in a tutorial classroom setting called a practicum or in an outside facility in the field of medical insurance billing and coding.

-Course Course Title Clock Hours Credit Units MEDINTRO Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel 80 6.0 MIBCL Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 80 6.0 MIBGU Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitorurinary System 80 6.0 MIBIE Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumetary and Endocrine Systems, and Pathology 80 6.0 MIBMS Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Musculosketal System 80 6.0 MIBRG Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Respiratory and Gastrointestinal Systems 80 6.0 MIBSN Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology 80 6.0 MIBE Externship OR 160 F 0 MIBP Practicum 100 5.0 Program Totals 720 47.0
+Course Number Course Title Clock Hours Credit Units MEDINTRO Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel 80 6.0 MIBCL Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 80 6.0 MIBGU Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitorurinary System 80 6.0 MIBIE Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumentary and Endocrine Systems, and Pathology 80 6.0 MIBMS Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Musculoskeletal System 80 6.0 MIBRG Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Respiratory and Gastrointestinal Systems 80 6.0 MIBSN Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology 80 6.0 MIBP Practicum -OR- 160 5.0 MIBE Externship 100 5.0 PROGRAM TO ΓAL 720 47.0

-Module MEDINTRO Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel
+Module MEDINTRO - Introduction to Medical Terminology, Keyboarding, Word Processing, Basic Math, Insurance Coding, and Administrative Duties of Medical Personnel

 This module presents basic prefixes, suffixes, word roots, combining forms, special endings, plural forms, abbreviations, and symbols.
 Also covered is medical jurisprudence and medical ethics.
 Legal aspects of office procedure are covered, including a discussion of various medical/ethical issues in today's medical environment.
 Students will learn basic computer skills and acquire knowledge of basic medical insurance billing and coding.
 Students are provided exposure to computer software applications used in the health care environment including basic keyboarding, Word and Excel.
 In addition, basic guidelines and coding conventions in ICD-9 and CPT are covered with focus on the professional (outpatient) guidelines, as well as an introduction to the use of the coding reference books.
 Basic math is introduced.
 Career skills and development of proper study and homework habits are introduced as well as professionalism needed in the healthcare environment.
 Prerequisite: None.
-Lec.
-Hrs: 040 Lab Hrs: 040 Other Hrs: 000
+Lec Hrs: 40 Lab Hrs: 40 Other Hrs: 0

-Module MIBCL Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural 6.0 quarter credit units Coding of the Cardiovascular and Lymphatic Systems
+Module MIBCL - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems